Bioinformatics-studyclub/Session_3_Lists_and_Loops/README.md

 [Link to the files used for the exercises](https://pythonforbiologists.com/s/python_for_biologists_exercises.zip)

-We upload any video interactions to our YouTube channel Bioinformatics Study Club (**NEED to fill this out**)
+We upload any video interactions to our [YouTube channel Bioinformatics Study Club] (https://www.youtube.com/playlist?list=PLdtMu2g-VS-wU0W-E19GuwJcaOnqrb-14)